TABLE OF CONTENTS

 - Consumers spend more when using non-cash transactions.
-According to a 2016 study by the Federal Reserve Bank of Boston, $22 was the average cash transaction amount while non-cash transactions were $112.
+In 2016 the average cash transaction was $22 while non-cash transactions were $112.

-Your business is better off for accepting credit card payments for the very reason that you’ll reach more customers.
+Your business is better off accepting credit card payments for the very reason that you’ll reach more customers.
 In today’s world, the average consumer is looking for quick and convenient ways to shop.
-Your business’ ability to accept credit card payments, in any form, appeals to shifting consumer behavior.
+Your business’s ability to accept credit card payments, in any form, appeals to shifting consumer behavior.